Château de Beaumesnil: History

 Beaumesnil was first mentioned in the Treaty of Saint-Clair-sur-Epte in 911 (the setting up of the Duchy of Normandy as part of the lands of the Counts of Meulan.
 In 1066 Roger de Beaumont, son-in-law to Waleran III, Comte de Meulan, provided William the Conqueror with 60 ships.
 In 1250 Robert de Harcourt was given permission to build a stone donjon (keep) on the motte.
 This was later extended to incorporate a bailey, both of which were on islands.

 During the Hundred Years' War, the castle fell to the English in 1415 and in 1418 was given to Robert Willoughby by Henry V. Beaumesnil was retaken by the French in 1441.
 In 1449 the castle, was restored to Jean II Tournebu who, in 1463, sold the property to Jean de Lorraine, Count of Harcourt.

 In 1634 it was recorded that the castle had eight towers and a dwelling house with parlour, bedroom and kitchen, but little else was known of its structure.
 In that year Jacque Nonant, started the construction of the château on the site of the castle, the work being completed in 1641.
 The château passed through a number of hands and on the eve of the French Revolution was owned by Armand Joseph de Bethune, Duke of Chârost who was the first French nobleman to renounce his feudal rights.
 Nevertheless, the revolutionary army ransacked the château and guillotined Bethune-Charlost's son and heir.

-Bethune-Charlost died in 1800 and his widow recovered the property and married Eugene Alexander Montmorency-Laval.
+Bethune-Charlost died in 1800 and his widow recovered the property and married Eugène-Alexandre de Montmorency-Laval.
 Montgmorency-Laval set about a program of restoration including the building of a chapel in 18xx as a thanksgiving for the restoration of the Bourbon monarchy.
 Successive owners continued the restoration work and when the last owner Hans Fursetnberg died in 1982, his estate was used to set up the Fondation Fürstenberg-Beaumesnil.

 Owners

-In 1927 de Maistre sold the chateau to the American company Domaine of Beaumesnil, Inc., whose controlling director was Grand Duke Dimitri Pavlovich, member of the House of Romanov and first cousin of Tsar Nicholas II.
-In 1938 Pavlovich sold the chateau to the Jewish financier and bibliophile Hans Furstenburg, a refugee from Nazi Germany.
+In 1927, de Maistre sold the chateau to the American company Domaine of Beaumesnil, Inc., whose controlling director was Grand Duke Dimitri Pavlovich, member of the House of Romanov and first cousin of Tsar Nicholas II.
+In 1938 Dimitri sold the chateau to the Jewish financier and bibliophile Hans Furstenburg, a refugee from Nazi Germany.
 Furstenburg died in 1982 and bequeathed the chateau to a foundation that was entrusted to conserve the property and his library.